Grand Duke Alexei Alexandrovich of Russia

 The shipwreck of the Alexander Nevsky by A.P.
 Bogolyubov; Credit – Wikipedia

 From 1869 – 1870, Alexei had an affair with his mother’s maid of honor Alexandra Vassilievna Zhukovskaya, daughter of the poet and playwright Vasily Andreyevich Zhukovsky who had been a tutor to Emperor Alexander II.
-Some historians say that the couple married and that the marriage was then annulled because it occurred without the consent of the emperor.
+Some historians say that the couple married and that the marriage was then annulled because it occurred without the emperor’s consent.
 Whether the couple married or not, their union resulted in a son Alexei Alexeievich_Belevsky-Zhukovsky, born on November 26, 1871, in Salzburg, Austria.
 Alexander II was furious about the affair and refused to give Alexandra Vassilyevna a noble title.
 However, the emperor did officially recognize the paternity of Alexei Alexeievich but not his legitimacy.
 In 1875, Alexandra Vassilyevna married Baron Christian Heinrich von Wörman and lived out her life in the Kingdom Saxony in the German Empire.
 She was later awarded a life pension by Alexander III, Emperor of All Russia.

 In 1884, Alexander III, Emperor of All Russia, Alexei’s brother, agreed to grant Grand Duke Alexei Alexandrovich’s son Alexei Alexeievich the title of Count Belevsky-Zhukovsky.
 Alexei Alexeievich married Princess Maria Petrovna Trubetskoi, the maid of honor of Grand Duchess Elizabeth Feodorovna, and they had four children.
 In 1904, the couple divorced and Alexei Alexeievich later married Baroness Natalia Vladimirovna Shooping.
 He served in the Sumy Hussar Regiment and was the aide-de-camp of his uncle Grand Duke Sergei Alexandrovich.
 During World War I, Alexei Alexeievich held the post of Chief Quartermaster of the Supreme Court.
 After the Russian Revolution, he stayed in the Soviet Union, while his former wife and children left.
 Arrested in Tbilisi, now the capital of the country of Georgia, then part of the Soviet Union, Alexei Alexeievich was shot by the Soviets around 1932.

-Alexei Alexeievich, Count Belevsky-Zhukovsky; Photo Credit – Wikipedia
+Alexei Alexeievich, Count Belevsky-Zhukovsky; Credit – Wikipedia

 On his 22nd birthday, January 14, 1872, Alexei went buffalo hunting with Buffalo Bill Cody, General George Armstrong Custer, General Philip Sheridan, and Spotted Tail, chief of the Brulé Lakota.
 On January 28, 1872, Alexei’s train left for Louisville, Kentucky, where he visited the Mammoth Cave.
 He then traveled to Memphis, Vicksburg, and New Orleans, where he attended the 1872 Mardi Gras celebrations.
 The Russian fleet met Alexei at Pensacola, Florida where it started its voyage to the Far East.